richyliu/richyliu.github.io/content/blog/qemu-snapshot-fuzzing.md

 ## Background on snapshot fuzzing

-Fuzz testing is a powerful tool used to find bugs in complex programs by running them again randomized inputs.
+Fuzz testing is a powerful tool used to find bugs in complex programs by running them against randomized inputs.
 Coverage-guided fuzzing uses program control flow information to optimize the inputs to reach as much code as possible when running.
 This way, we increase the chances of finding a crash, which is typically a bug in the code.
 Fuzzing has found many vulnerabilities in code in the past and researchers constantly work to improve its efficacy.